Crypto Trading Bot for Beginners: How to Start in 2026 Without Blowing Up

 This is also where DCA bots separate themselves.
 A fixed DCA ladder buys every N percent down.
 A better engine requires mean-reversion confirmation and adjusts safety-order distance to volatility.
 That is the point of Smart Safety Orders inside vyn premium: do not treat every drop as the same drop.

 Here is the path I would give a friend who wants to learn trading bots without donating money to the market.
+It is deliberately slower than what any vendor will tell you.
+That is the point.

-Days 1 to 7: learn the mechanics
+Days 1 to 30: paper trade and learn the mechanics

 Pick one liquid market.
 BTC, ETH, SPY, QQQ, EUR/USD, something with real volume.
-Build one simple rule: RSI with trend filter, moving-average cross with volatility filter, whatever you can explain clearly.
+Build one simple rule in block algo flex: RSI with trend filter, moving-average cross with volatility filter, whatever you can explain clearly.
+Run it through TradingView alerts in paper-trading mode.
+No live orders yet.
+Log every trade.

-Days 15 to 21: test execution
+Days 31 to 60: test execution and edge cases

 The point is not profit.
 The point is proving the alert, webhook, order type, and reconciliation flow.
+Force the edge cases: send a duplicate alert, send an alert during low liquidity, send an alert when the broker is mid-restart.
+See what happens.

-Days 22 to 30: go live small
+Days 61 to 90: go live small

 Use capital small enough that a mistake is annoying, not life-changing.
 For most people, that means a few hundred dollars.
 Spot only.
 No leverage.
 One market.
 One bot.
 One log.